-The RSH requires Registered Providers to have an effective risk management framework.
-The Board conducts an annual review of the effectiveness of the Association's system of internal control and in particular this focuses on the significant risks that threaten the organisation's ability to meet its objectives and provide reasonable assurance of the safeguarding of assets.
-St Basils takes a proactive approach to risk management and has initiated a number of monitoring and reporting systems, which feed into risk assessment.
-These include our Annual Active Governance Programme of visits to all service areas, individual risk assessments are conducted for each young person coming to St Basils, annual health & safety risk assessments are completed for all areas of the business, and key financial indicators and information are monitored on a monthly basis.
+The Regulator of Social Housing requires Registered Providers to have an effective risk management framework to ensure compliance with their regulatory standards.
+St Basils' Board determines the risk management framework and risk appetite for St Basils, which includes an annual review of the effectiveness of the system of internal control in place.
+The review focuses on the significant risks that threaten the organisation's ability to meet its objectives and provide reasonable assurance of the safeguarding of assets.

+St Basils takes a proactive approach to risk management and has initiated a number of monitoring and reporting systems which form the overall risk assessment process.
+These include our Annual Active Governance Programme where Board members visit our service areas, the individual risk assessments undertaken for each young person coming to St Basils, annual health & safety risk assessments of our buildings, and KPIs are monitored by the Senior Leadership Team on a monthly basis.